amywatt/BiostatsAIDS/CoxPH.md

 ## age        0.017         1 (0.99-1)       1.8    0.18
 ```

 The individual covariates txgrp, karnof, cd4, and strat2 have significant correlation coefficients.
 The order of covariates in order of most to least significant is karnof, cd4, txgrp, strat2, age, ivdrug, prior zdv, sex, hemophil and raceth.
 Because strat2 conveys very similar information to cd4, I will only use cd4 because it is more significant.
 Additionally, because cd4 is a continuous variable, I will turn it into a factor variable with increments of 50 up tp 200 as well to determine whether it should be categorical or linear.
-Now, to explore the proportional hazards assumption, I will plot the complimentary log log curves for the most significant variables.
+To explore the proportional hazards assumption, I will plot the complimentary log log curves for the most significant variables.
 Under perfect proportional hazards, at any point in time, the difference between any two curves is constant.
 When proportional hazards is violated, the curves will exhibit a significant cross.
+Because cd4 is a continuous variable, the curves for the categorical cd4 will be used.

 ![](CoxPH_files/figure-html/unnamed-chunk-6-1.png)<!-- -->![](CoxPH_files/figure-html/unnamed-chunk-6-2.png)<!-- -->![](CoxPH_files/figure-html/unnamed-chunk-6-3.png)<!-- -->

 When treatment is the variable, the complimentary log log curves clearly do not cross, indication proportional hazards.
 When karnofsky score is the variable, scores of 90 and 100 overlap a bit, but are essentially the same curve (and the confidence intervals are very large and overlapping), so proportional hazards holds.
 When CD4 is the variable, the curves for the higher categories have some overlap, but once again have extremely large and overlapping confidence intervals, so we can assume proportional hazards.
-A multivariate model will be fit with the three significant covariates in the order of most to least significant, as all appear to have proportional hazards.
+A multivariate model will be fit with covariates in the order of most to least significant, as the top three most significant covariates appear to have proportional hazards.

 I will build a cox ph model using only txgrp as a covariate.